-World Cultures Through Feature Films I
+World Cultures through Feature Films I

 Readings and viewing of feature films on the cultures of North America, Central America, South America, Europe, Southwest Asia, and the Middle East.
-Offered every fall.
+Offered in the fall, when there is sufficient student interest.
+Prerequisite: ENG 120